omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Valid transaction

-A spend transaction is valid if it is exitable, canonical, and if its inputs only stem from valid transaction.
+A spend transaction is valid if it is exitable, canonical, and if its inputs only stem from valid transactions.
 A transaction is thus considered invalid if even a single invalid transaction is present in its history.

 An exitable transaction is not necessarily a valid transaction, but all valid transactions are, by definition, exitable.